-Are you ready to trade or invest in gold?
-Take your position in just three steps:
+Are you ready to trade gold?
+Take your position in just two steps:

 Select a gold market to trade

 Choose between our gold markets or a selection of gold stocks and ETFs.

 For a more comprehensive overview of how to get started with gold trading, follow our in-depth guide below.

 Gold investing and trading are two different ways to take a position on the future price movement of gold markets.

 When you invest in gold, you’d take ownership of the asset upfront and profit if the precious metal rises in price.
 When you trade gold, you’re taking a position on the underlying price rising or falling – meaning you won’t be taking ownership of the asset itself.